Asthma is a challenging condition. It can affect all

 Many children with asthma miss school days.
 When

 this happens, have your child call a friend to ask about the work he or she

 missed.
 Doing this both keeps your child's schoolwork current and provides him

 or her with the social contact that school provides.

 doubt their ability to participate in sports or band.
-However, if your child
+But if your child

 uses his or her medicines and keeps asthma symptoms under control, he or she